 • cottage cheese, kefir.

-• The diet must also be observed for some time after recovery.
+• The diet must also be followed for some time after recovery.

-A decoction of motherwort has a beneficial effect on slowing down the development of the disease and preventing the transition to the nervous form of distemper.
+A decoction of motherwort has a beneficial effect on slowing the development of the disease and preventing the transition to the nervous form of plague.

 Distemper in dogs, prevention.

-Vaccination - applied domestic vaccines: KF-668, vacuum and EPM; and imported polyvalent vaccines: Hexodog, Pentodog, Vanguard, Kanvak and others. best method vaccination of dogs against the distemper virus consists in the use of a high-quality imported vaccine with the use of a domestic one after 2 weeks.
-Puppies are vaccinated at 2-3 months, at 6 months, at 1 year and then 1 time per year, followed by a 2-week quarantine.
+Vaccination - applied domestic vaccines: KF-668, Vakchum and EPM; and imported polyvalent vaccines: hexodog, pentodog, vanguard, kanvak and others.
+Best Method Vaccination of dogs against the distemper virus consists of using a high-quality imported vaccine followed by the use of a domestic one after 2 weeks.
+Puppies are vaccinated at 2-3 months, at 6 months, at 1 year and then once a year, followed by quarantine for 2 weeks.
 Before vaccination, dogs are dewormed and their body temperature is measured.

-General prevention consists in vaccinating the dog no later than 1 month before the appearance at exhibitions or other places of mass accumulation of animals.
+General prevention consists of vaccinating the dog no later than 1 month before appearing at exhibitions or other places where animals are crowded.

-In our hotel for animals, an infected dog is excluded.
-Before accepting a new guest, he undergoes a complete examination, and during the stay at the hotel, the health of dogs is constantly monitored by employees.
-In addition, we regularly treat and clean the enclosures with a 2% solution of formalin, sodium hydroxide, and chloramine.
+Our pet hotel does not allow an infected dog to enter.
+Before accepting a new guest, he undergoes a full examination, and during his stay at the hotel, the health of the dogs is constantly monitored by employees.
+In addition, we regularly treat and clean enclosures with a 2% solution of formaldehyde, sodium hydroxide, and chloramine.
 We don't have any rodents or any insects.
-We recommend such measures to be applied to animal kennels and just dog owners.
+We recommend similar measures to be taken by animal kennels and just dog owners.

-This article is protected by copyright law.
-Copying or using its materials is allowed only if its author, the name of the clinic and a direct link to our website are indicated (without noindex, nofollow).
+This article is protected by Copyright law.
+Copying or use of its materials is permitted only if the author is indicated, the name of the clinic and a direct link to our website (without noindex, nofollow).

-Canine distemper is caused by a virus that is persistent in the environment.
-The virus is isolated through the saliva, feces and blood of a sick animal.
-A pet can become infected with plague not only through direct contact with a sick dog, but also through the owner’s shoes or clothes, when visiting a veterinary clinic.
+Canine plague is caused by a virus that is persistent in the external environment.
+A virus is released through saliva, feces and blood of a sick animal.
+A pet can become infected with plague not only through direct contact with a sick dog, but also through the owner’s shoes or clothing, when visiting a veterinary clinic.

 Description of the disease

-Plague of carnivores most often diagnosed in puppies from three months and young dogs.
-Up to three months, puppies are protected by maternal antibodies, so it is important not to interrupt the lactation period early. may not always protect the animal, especially if the rules for storing and transporting the vaccine are not followed.
+Carnivore plague is most common diagnosed in puppies from three months of age and young dogs.
+Up to three months, puppies are protected by maternal antibodies, so it is important not to interrupt the suckling period early. may not always protect the animal, especially if the rules for storing and transporting the vaccine are not followed.

-The plague virus can infect any organs, secrete:
+The plague virus can affect any organs, they are isolated:

-• intestinal shape characterized by damage to the stomach and intestines;
+• Intestinal form, characterized by damage to the stomach and intestines;

-• Pulmonary form- with symptoms respiratory infection, bronchopneumonia;
+• Pulmonary form– with signs respiratory infection, bronchopneumonia;

-• nervous form- with meningitis, meningoencephalitis, lesions of the central and peripheral nervous system.
+• Nervous form– with meningitis, meningoencephalitis, damage to the central and peripheral nervous system.

-Intestinal and pulmonary forms are often accompanied skin manifestations: pustular rash, keratosis of the nasal planum and paw pads.
-Often there are combined forms of plague, and the nervous form is diagnosed, as a rule, at the final stage of the development of the disease.
+Intestinal and pulmonary forms are often accompanied skin manifestations: pustular rash, keratoses of the nasal planum and paw pads.
+Combined forms of plague are often found, and the nervous form is diagnosed, as a rule, at the final stage of the disease.

 Symptoms of the disease

-Distemper infection in dogs most often results in first signs after seven days, but the virus can manifest itself in a month.
-There are cases of asymptomatic distemper, in this case the virus is actively released into the external environment, and the dog looks healthy.
+Infection with distemper in dogs most often results in first signs after seven days, but the virus can manifest itself even after a month.
+There are cases of asymptomatic plague; in this case, the virus is actively released into the external environment, and the dog looks healthy.

-The first symptoms of the plague can be considered an increase, chills (while the nose is most often cold, not hot, as is commonly believed), sharp deterioration well-being.
-Animal refuses to eat or eats very reluctantly, moves a little, does not play.
+The first symptoms of the plague can be considered fever, chills (the nose is most often cold, not hot, as is commonly believed), sharp deterioration well-being.
+Animal refuses food or eats very reluctantly, moves little, does not play.
 The look is sad, yellowish discharge appears from the eyes, and the coat becomes dull and disheveled.
 Puppies lose weight very quickly.

-The next stage may come in a few hours or days, it is accompanied by a runny nose, and the dog rubs his nose with his paws, trying to get rid of the crusts.
-Coughing, wheezing may join, the animal is breathing heavily, clogged in dark places.
-In case of damage to the stomach or intestines common symptom is, first profuse, then with an admixture of blood.
-The dog quickly weakens, walks, swaying, stumbling.
+The next stage can occur after a few hours or days, it is accompanied by a runny nose, and the dog rubs its nose with its paws, trying to get rid of the crusts.
+Coughing, wheezing may occur, the animal may breathe heavily and hide in dark places.
+If the stomach or intestines are affected common symptom is, at first profuse, then mixed with blood.
+The dog quickly weakens, walks, sways, and stumbles.

-The nervous form of the plague and next stage diseases appear intermittently spasms of the cervical muscles, their tension, twitching of the head.
-Paralysis and paresis of any muscle groups may appear.
-With an increase in symptoms, the dog dies, falling into a coma.
+Nervous form of plague and next stage diseases appear periodically cramps of the neck muscles, their tension, twitching of the head.
+Paralysis and paresis of any muscle groups may occur.
+As symptoms worsen, the dog dies and falls into a coma.

 Consequences of the disease

 Plague can be divided into acute, abortive, chronic and subacute stages.
-The fulminant course of the disease leads to the death of the dog from rapidly growing symptoms during the day.
-Most often lightning form found in puppies and debilitated dogs.
+The lightning-fast course of the disease leads to the death of the dog from rapidly increasing symptoms throughout the day.
+More often lightning form occurs in puppies and weakened dogs.

-The acute form lasts two to three days, after which either death occurs, or the disease recedes.
-The subacute course of the disease lasts a week or ten days, in most cases ends with the recovery of the pet, but if complications arise, the dog may die.
+The acute form lasts two to three days, after which either death occurs or the disease recedes.
+The subacute course of the disease lasts a week or ten days, in most cases it ends with the pet’s recovery, but if complications arise, the dog may die.

-Chronic plague not typical for domestic dogs, is very rare and is observed only in the nervous form.
-Often in older dogs with epileptic seizures comes to light chronic form plague.
+Chronic course of plague not typical for domestic dogs, is very rare and is observed only in the nervous form.
+Often in older dogs with epileptic seizures is revealed chronic form plague

-A strong, robust animal can carry the plague without consequences, but the disease in puppies at the age of changing teeth leads to darkening and gradual destruction of the enamel.
-Damage to the stomach and intestines are treated for a very long time, their functions are restored slowly, during life there may be relapses.
+A strong, robust animal can survive the plague without consequences, but the disease in puppies at the age of teeth change leads to darkening and gradual destruction of the enamel.
+Damage to the stomach and intestines takes a very long time to heal, their functions are restored slowly, and there may be relapses throughout life.

 Plague must be treated, since in almost any form and nature of the course of the disease, without drug therapy the dog dies.
 Only a small percentage of pets survive.